2019 Dublin Fingal by-election

-A by-election was held in the Dáil Éireann Dublin Fingal constituency in Ireland on Friday, 29 November 2019, to fill the vacancy left by the election of Independents 4 Change TD Clare Daly to the European Parliament.
+A Dáil by-election was held in the constituency of Dublin Fingal in Ireland on Friday, 29 November 2019, to fill a vacancy in the 32nd Dáil.
+It followed the election of Independents 4 Change Teachta Dála (TD) Clare Daly to the European Parliament.

 It was held on the same day as three other by-elections in Cork North-Central, Dublin Mid-West and Wexford.
 The Electoral (Amendment) Act 2011 stipulates that a by-election in Ireland must be held within six months of a vacancy occurring.
 The by-election writ was moved in the Dáil on 7 November 2019.

 At the 2016 general election, the electorate of Dublin Fingal was 93,486, and the constituency elected one Fianna Fáil TD, one Independents 4 Change TD, one Fine Gael TD, one Labour Party TD, and one Sinn Féin TD.